tombastep/Gib2Heb/README.md

 # Gib2Heb

-Gibberish to Hebrew converter for Rhino 6, Created by Tom Melloul, April 2020.
+Gibberish to Hebrew converter for Rhino 6, Created by Tom Melloul (<tom@tommelloul.com>)., April 2020.

 # Installation

 1. Download "Rhino Plugin" folder's contents.
-2. Drag and drop RHP file (Plugin)
+2. Drag and drop RHP file to install plugin.
-3. Drag and Drop RUI file (Toolbar)
+3. Optional: Drag and drop RUI file to create custom toolar.

-4. You're good to go!
+# Usage:

+1. Use command alias Gib2Heb (or press toolbar icon) and select text objects to convert.
+2. Please email all bug and error reports to <tom@tommelloul.com>.

 # Source Code Imports